dhoyle/splicedocs-jekyll/pages/SQLReference/SystemTables/SysChecks.md

 ## Usage Restrictions

-Access to system tables is restricted, for security purpose, to users for whom you Database Administrator has explicitly granted access.
+Access to the `SYS` schema is restricted, for security purpose, to users for whom you Database Administrator has explicitly granted access.

 {% include splice_snippets/systableaccessnote.md %}